 ... the name was changed to combat the assumption that moving towards a solid diet means reducing the consumption of milk or ‘weaning off the breast’ for Mums who are breastfeeding.
 Description writer: NCT ...

-... education program that was offered through the University of New England, and principal author of ‘Breastfeeding and You: A Handbook for Antenatal Educators’, an Australian Government Department of Health ...
+...
+Education’, a distance education program that was offered through the University of New England, and principal author of ‘Breastfeeding and You: A Handbook for Antenatal Educators’, an Australian Government ...

 ... all aspects of his/her development.
 These interactions are as crucial for children’s development as having their needs for food, warmth and cleanliness met.
 This is one reason why breastfeeding, which ...